aditya-090211/OpenArm/README.md

 # Status

 OpenArm is currently under active development.
+Actively trying to reduce cost, before physicaaly buying the components and bulding the arm.

 ---